mon088/Easyeffects-IRS-profiles-database/README.md

 On this repository, you'll find a database with IRS (Impulse Response Sound) files, and easyeffects profiles.

+This project is based heavily on the work of https://github.com/shuhaowu/linux-thinkpad-speaker-improvements

+I thank them a lot, as it fixed my audio, and now I want to expand on it.

 The IRS files were made from Windows/macOS, with the goal in mind of capturing the way those OS do the audio. by using the convolver, with an IRS file, you can replicate the sound that you had with Windows/macOS, on your Linux system.

 This project is meant to be a collab with the Linux community, so you don't have a RAW, flat audio output, by having users uploading their own IRS + Easyeffects profiles.